Christian Walker Preview, Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Christian Walker (.385 batting average in his past 10 games), battle starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+On Saturday, Christian Walker (.429 on-base percentage in past 10 games, 83 points above season-long percentage) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Matt Waldron.
+First pitch is at 3:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Padres.
+He had a hitless performance in his last game (0-for-3) against the Padres.

 Christian Walker Game Info & Props vs. the Padres